messamat/cartographie_cours_deau/README.md

 Files needed to run this analysis are either downloaded directly from the code or were provided by Directions Departementales des Territoires.
 Please reach out to Mathis L. Messager for assistance with obtaining these data.
-The /data folder in the figshare repository contains raw data and the directory structure enables users to reproduce our study using the scripts herein.

 ### Prerequisites
 All GIS analyses in this study require an ESRI ArcGIS Pro license including the Spatial Analyst extension,